JohnCoene/coronavirus/docs/prod.md

 That is the dashboard set up and running, go to the [data](data.md) section to see how to create a cronjob to automatically update the data.

 Open an issue if you have problems deploying, I'm more than happy helping.

+Go to the next section on [embeds](/embeds) to host your own embedded charts.